Bus

 For more extreme and experiential tour options be sure to look for tours offered by trike or helicopter!
 Local guides present a number of different tours, specialisms and experiences of the Isle of Man or can create something bespoke for your clients.

-The main taxi rank can be found in the capital Douglas on Victoria Street.
 Alternatively, your clients can telephone for a taxi at any time with many firms operating a 24 hour all Island service.
+There is typically a queue of taxis at both the airport and sea terminal.
+These can also be pre-booked.
 View the Isle of Man Taxi Directory here.

-Foot passengers on the Isle of Man Steam Packet ferry can bring their cycle bike for free – improvements are currently being made for better provision for cyclists on the new vessel Manxman.
+Foot passengers on the Isle of Man Steam Packet ferry can bring their cycle bike for £10.

 A number of self-guided road cycling and mountain bike routes along with guides, maps that cover the Island’s trails and connecting inter-forest routes are available here.